Payment for Ecosystem Services

 Initial habitat assessments and annual monitoring visits are completed by FWC staff.
 Payment amounts in subsequent years may be recalculated based on changes in habitat conditions.

-Participating landowners maintain or improve habitat conditions in the enrolled area for three years to receive three years of payment.
-Landowners schedule a time with FWC personnel and allow FWC personnel on site for the annual assessments.
+Participating landowners maintain or improve habitat conditions in the enrolled area for a period of three years.
+Each year, landowners schedule a time to allow FWC personnel on site for a habitat monitoring visit.
 Participation in FWC programs is subject to public records requests per Florida Public Records Law, Chapter 119 Florida Statutes.

 Yes, there are various forms of landowner assistance that can be applied to properties already enrolled in the Panther PES Pilot Program.
 Landowners participating in the PES Pilot Program are encouraged to explore other assistance opportunities; for example, the above-mentioned cost share programs are aligned with the goals of the Panther PES Pilot Program.
 Landowners who meet NRCS program requirements are encouraged to seek funding for their management practices.
 While cost share program payments are based on the completion of specific practices and the corresponding cost of implementation, the PES Pilot Program payments are based on measures of panther habitat quality and quantity on a property.

-Upon completion of each annual monitoring site visit, if the evaluation shows that habitat conditions have changed enough to warrant a change in rating of the property, then the payment rate would shift up or down in accordance with the habitat quality rating.
-Landowners whose habitat parameters show no significant change will continue to receive the same payments each year.
+If an annual monitoring visit shows that conditions have changed enough from the previous habitat assessment to warrant rescoring, then the payment rate may shift up (indicating an increase in habitat quality) or down (indicating a decrease in habitat quality).
+A landowner whose habitat conditions show no significant change from year to year will receive the same payment rate.

-Agreements have both an amendment and termination clause, allowing either party to amend or terminate the agreement with no penalty.
-Since payments are based on habitat conditions that existed immediately prior to enrollment, no penalty or repayment will be required if an agreement is terminated.
-Landowners are free to manage or alter the land as they may need and if said alterations reduce or eliminate the habitat parameters that qualified the land for its enrollment and payment rate, FWC may terminate the agreement with no liability for future payments.
+Agreements have both an amendment and termination clause, allowing either party to amend or terminate the agreement without penalty.
+Payments are based on habitat conditions that exist at the time of enrollment/monitoring visits, so no penalty or repayment will be required if an agreement is terminated.
+Program participants are free to manage their land as desired.
+However, changes to habitat conditions in the enrolled area may affect subsequent scoring and payment rate.
+In certain cases, habitat changes may result in termination of the agreement with no liability for the FWC to make future payments.

 Current funding will allow for 3-year contracts during the pilot program.
 As the program expands, FWC anticipates entering 5-year contracts with landowners.
 Renewal would be agreed upon by both parties.